Congress averts shutdown; fight continues over pandemic aid

 The pending bill is the first significant legislative response to the pandemic since the landmark CARES Act passed virtually unanimously in March, delivering $1.8 trillion in aid, more generous $600 per week bonus jobless benefits and $1,200 direct payments to individuals.

-The emerging package falls well short of the $2 trillion-plus Democrats were demanding this fall before the election, but B iden is eager for an aid package to prop up the economy and help the jobless and poor.
-While he says more economic stimulus will be needed early next year, some Republicans say the current package may be the last.

-“If we address the critical needs right now, and things improve next year as the vaccine gets out there and the economy starts to pick up again, you know, there may be less of a need," said Sen. John Thune of South Dakota.
+Indeed, McConnell has been in the catbird's seat since Senate Republicans outperformed expectations in November while House Democrats barely held their majority.
+Preelection Democratic demands for a bill exceeding $2 trillion were quickly cut by more than half.
+Still, Biden is pressing for an agreement, fearing a weakening economy will await him on Inauguration Day.

+Biden is promising another bill next year, but if Democrats lose Georgia Senate runoff elections next month and fail to win the Senate majority, they may have little leverage.

-Most economists, however, strongly support additional economic stimulus as necessary to keep businesses and households afloat through what is widely anticipated to be a tough winter.
+Most economists, including Federal Reserve Board Chairman Jerome Powell, strongly support additional economic stimulus as necessary to keep businesses and households afloat through what is widely anticipated to be a tough winter.
 Many forecast the economy could shrink in the first three months of 2021 without more help.
 Standard & Poor’s said in a report Tuesday that the economy would be 1.5 percentage points smaller in 2021 without more aid.

-The details were still being worked out, but the measure includes a second round of "paycheck protection" payments to especially hard-hit businesses, $25 billion to help struggling renters with their payments, $45 billion for airlines and transit systems, a temporary 15% or so increase in food stamp benefits, additional farm subsidies, and a $10 billion bailout for the Postal Service.

-The emerging package would combine the $900 billion in COVID-19 relief with a $1.4 trillion government-wide funding bill.
-Then there are numerous unrelated add-ons that are catching a ride, known as “ash and trash" in appropriations panel shorthand.

 AP Economics Writer Christopher Rugaber contributed.